ckswilliams/modOpenREM/docs/conquestAddRDSR.rst

 Configuring Conquest DICOM server to accept x-ray radiation dose structured reports
 ***********************************************************************************

 The Conquest DICOM server only accepts incoming DICOM objects if they have a service-object pair (SOP) unique identifier that appears in the ``dgatesop.lst`` file, located in the root of the Conquest installation folder.
+This file is created by the Conquest DICOM server automatically when it is first run.

 By default this file does not contain the SOP information for x-ray radiation dose structured reports (RDSRs).
 It is easy to add this: open the ``dgatesop.lst`` file in a text editor and add the following line::